tfrce/call-widget/README.md

 Feel free to remove the external style sheet, if you would like to add your own styles.
 Error messages are done in the css using `:after` pseudo class.

+## Collecting the zipcode from users on the phone

+It's also possible to collect phone numbers from users when they dial in, rather than on the webform.
+You can find a demo of that [here](http://tfrce.github.io/call-widget/example/default-nozip.html), and view the page source [here](https://github.com/tfrce/call-widget/blob/gh-pages/example/default-nozip.html).

 ## Direct API Access